habibiefaried/hashicorp-baremetal/README.md

 # Nomad TLS

 Follow this steps: https://learn.hashicorp.com/tutorials/nomad/security-enable-tls.
-Certificate example (Do not use it) on `nomadtls` directory
+Certificate example (Do not use it) on `nomadtls` directory.
+See my `cfssl.json` file to make this cert has 100 year expiration time.

 # Notes

 * Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.
-* Generate key for nomad and consul: `openssl rand -base64 32`.
-On this script, change every key on `encrypt` section of config
-* WARNING: Cannot run job when `encrypt` is set